tylerharter/cs320/f20/p2/README.md

 ## Conclusion

-When we build models to mimic human behavior, we need to be careful that our models don't become biased.
-In this project, we evaluated a number of models for one kind of bias (racial).
-The HDMA data set quite extensive.
+When we build models to mimic human behavior, we need to be careful that our models don't also become biased.
+In this project, we tested a number of models for one kind of bias (racial).
+The HDMA data set is quite extensive.
 Take a moment to think about what other biases you might want to check for before using decision trees to make loan decisions for real people.
 For inspiration, here are some of the columns in the HDMA dataset: